-In his messages immediately before the inception of the Crusade and until the end of his life—a period coinciding with the first four-and-a-half years of the Crusade—he described this collective enterprise of the Bahá’í world in such terms as “a world-embracing Crusade”, “a world-encompassing Crusade”, “a world-girdling Crusade”, “an epochal, global, spiritual, decade-long Crusade”, “this momentous and challenging Crusade”, “this irresistibly unfolding Crusade”, “this pre-eminent Crusade, “this incomparably glorious Crusade”, “this unspeakably potent Crusade, “this systematic World Crusade”, “this prodigious Crusade, “this gigantic, divinely propelled Crusade”, “this soul-stirring Crusade”, “this World Crusade which in its magnitude and potentialities transcends any previous collective Bahá’í enterprise”.
+In his messages immediately before the inception of the Crusade and until the end of his life—a period coinciding with the first four-and-a-half years of the Crusade—he described this collective enterprise of the Bahá’í world in such terms as “a world-embracing Crusade”, “a world-encompassing Crusade”, “a world-girdling Crusade”, “an epochal, global, spiritual, decade-long Crusade”, “this momentous and challenging Crusade”, “this irresistibly unfolding Crusade”, “this pre-eminent Crusade, “this incomparably glorious Crusade”, “this unspeakably potent Crusade”, “this systematic World Crusade”, “this prodigious Crusade”, “this gigantic, divinely propelled Crusade”, “this soul-stirring Crusade”, “this World Crusade which in its magnitude and potentialities transcends any previous collective Bahá’í enterprise”.
 Alongside the soul-uplifting titles that he conferred upon this Crusade, Shoghi Effendi continued to send inspirational messages in both Persian and English, reminding the friends everywhere of the uniquely majestic and infinitely glorious characteristics of this Crusade.
 It is obviously impractical to review these messages in detail.
 However, the following paragraph from his message dated 4 May 1953 gives us an illustration of the fervour with which Shoghi Effendi inspired the hearts and souls of the friends and raised their expectations:

 The avowed, the primary aim of this Spiritual Crusade is none other than the conquest of the citadels of men’s hearts.
 The theatre of its operations is the entire planet.
 Its duration a whole decade.
 Its commencement synchronizes with the centenary of the birth of Bahá’u’lláh’s Mission.
 Its culmination will coincide with the centenary of the Declaration of that same Mission.
 The agencies assisting in its conduct are the nascent administrative institutions of a steadily evolving divinely appointed order.
 Its driving force is the energizing influence generated by the Revelation heralded by the Báb and proclaimed by Bahá’u’lláh.
 Its Marshal is none other than the Author of the Divine Plan.
 Its standard-bearers are the Hands of the Cause of God appointed in every continent of the globe.
 Its generals are the twelve national spiritual assemblies participating in the execution

 of its design.
 Its vanguard is the chief executors of ‘Abdu’l-Bahá’s master plan, their allies and associates.
 Its legions are the rank and file of believers standing behind these same twelve national assemblies and sharing in the global task embracing the American, the European, the African, the Asiatic and Australian fronts.
 The charter directing its course is the immortal Tablets that have flowed from the pen of the Centre of the Covenant Himself.
 The armour with which its onrushing hosts have been invested is the glad tidings of God’s own message in this day, the principles underlying the order proclaimed by His Messenger, and the laws and ordinances governing His Dispensation.
-The battle cry animating its heroes and heroines is the cry of Yá-Bahá’u’l-Abhá, Yá ‘Alíyyu’l-A‘lá.
+The battle cry animating its heroes and heroines is the cry of Yá Bahá’u’l-Abhá, Yá ‘Alíyyu’l-A‘lá.

 Shoghi Effendi upheld orderliness when executing undertakings at the World Centre or directing projects under the aegis of National Spiritual Assemblies.
 We should not be surprised, therefore, that in implementing the Ten Year Crusade he adopted the same approach.
 He divided the first five years of the Crusade into three phases: the first spanned one year, while the other two were designed to cover two years each.
 He focused the attention of the friends on the themes and requirements of each of these three phases.